Ron-Ldn/nodalize/docs/custom_calculator.md

     def to_pandas(self, dataframe: T) -> pd.DataFrame:
         """
         Convert to pandas data frame.

+        Useful for generic, automated tests, and for datastores that can only work with Pandas (ex: KDB using QPython3).

         Args:
             dataframe: data frame (actual class type depends on type of calculator)